-OFFICIAL CERtifICATES
+OFFICIAL CERTIFICATES

-1. On receipt of an application made in accordance with regulation 6(1) for the issue of an official certificate in respect of a seed lot of Pre-basic Seed, Basic Seed or Certified Seed, the Minister shall, subject to paragraphs 2 and 3 below and to the payment of any fees payable under seeds regulations, issue in respect of such a seed lot an official certificate containing the particulars specified in Schedule 3.
+1. On receipt of an application made in accordance with regulation 6(1) for the issue of an official certificate in respect of a seed lot of Breeder's Seed, Pre-basic Seed, Basic Seed, Certified Seed, Certified Seed of the First Generation, Certified Seed of the Second Generation, Certified Seed of the Third Generation or Commercial Seed, the Minister shall, subject to paragraph 2 and containing the particulars specified in Schedule 3.

-2. The Minister shall refuse to issue an official certificate in respect of a seed lot unless-
+3 below and to the payment of any fees payable under seeds regulations, issue in respect of such a seed lot an official certificate registration by him of-

-(a) an application has been made to the Minister, in such form and manner and at such time as he may require, for registration by him of-
+- 2. The Minister shall refuse to issue an official certificate in respect of a seed lot unless- - (a) an application has been made to the Minister, in such form and manner and at such time as he may require, for obtained, and meet the standards appropriate to the category set out in Part I of Schedule 4; and

-(i) the seed lot or seed lots to be used for the production of the crop or crops from which the seed lot is to be obtained, and crops meet the standards appropriate to the category and the level set out in Part I of Schedule 4; and category set out in Part II of Schedule 4; except that-
+(i) the seed lot or seed lots to be used for the production of the crop or crops from which the seed lot is to be category set out in Part II of Schedule 4;

-- (ii) the crop or crops from which the seed lot is to be obtained; - (b) an official examination of the crop or crops from which the seed lot was obtained shall have shown that the crop or apply in relation to an application for the issue of an official certificate in respect of seeds which are marketed in accordance with and subject to the requirements of regulation 5(5), and
+- (ii) the crop or crops from which the seed lot is to be obtained; - (b) an official examination of the crop or crops from which the seed lot was obtained shall have shown that the crop or crops except that-